buzzpoint1/Final_project/Readme.md

 Overview:

+Building New Project on top of this project 1

 This project is about comparing two stocks to see if we can make informed decision based on one stock to buy another stock.
 Also this project is finding out the average sales value in an area.

 Requiremnts;